Nosey.

 The elephant and monkeys travel together in a filthy, rust-covered trailer.

-The U.S. Department of Agriculture (USDA) has repeatedly cited the Liebling Bros.
-Circus for deficiencies regarding its animals.
+In December 2011, the U.S. Department of Agriculture (USDA) formally charged the circus and its owner Hugo Liebel with numerous violations of the Animal Welfare Act for inhumane treatment and dangerous handling of Nosey and the two monkeys.
+The USDA charges include repeated noncompliance with federal requirements for veterinary care, handling, and housing from 2007 through 2011.
 For example, in June 2009 a USDA inspector visited the circus during a stop in South Carolina and found that Nosey was tethered by two short chains that “severely limited” the elephant’s movement; for over 10 hours Nosey was unable to stand normally.
 The inspector also noted the elephant’s “extremely poor skin” (Nosey's cracked and thickened skin has been a recurring problem for the circus).
 During the inspection, the circus was also cited for leaving a monkey unattended and tethered on a pony's back for an hour.

 In April 2009 the USDA conducted an inspection of the Liebling Bros.
 Circus during a performance at an outlet mall in Orlando.
 In his report, the inspector wrote about the tight chains around Nosey's ankles, "This elephant could not make any movements forward or backward, and is only restricted to movements only a few feet from side to side." (photo: Nosey's filthy travel trailer, January 2009)